danilopezmella/pestd3code/README.md

   - Specific colors for sections, floats, strings, and integers for easy visualization.

 - **Collapsible Sections:**
-  - Users can now collapse or expand sections of the PEST control file for easier navigation and organization.
+  - Collapse or expand sections of the PEST control file for easier navigation and organization.

 - **Outline Panel Integration:**
   - Navigate through the file effortlessly using the Outline panel with icons for each section.